ARMmbed/mbed-client/docs/Howto.md

 ##### Setting an external handler for block-wise messages

 For dynamic Resources, you can pass a function pointer to the Resource Instance.
 It will be executed when mbed Device Server calls a `PUT` method on that resource with large payload using block-wise operation.
 The Resource Instance must support the `PUT` operation mode for this feature to work.
-If the callback is set then application will be notified for every incoming block-wise message and the message is not stored anymore in mbed-client side.
-In this case it's applications responsibility to store each block-wise message and combine them when the last block has arrived.
+If the callback is set, the application will be notified for every incoming block-wise message and the message is not stored in mbed Client side anymore.
+In such case, it is application's responsibility to store each block-wise message and combine them when the last block has arrived.

-<span class="notes">**Note:** Due to limitation in mbed-client-c library GET request can only contain data size up to 65KB.</span>
+<span class="notes">**Note:** Due to a limitation in the mbed-client-c library, GET request can only contain data up to 65KB.</span>

-To pass the function pointer for incoming block-wise message:
+To pass the function pointer for an incoming block-wise message:

 ```
 virtual void set_incoming_block_message_callback(incoming_block_message_callback callback);